-We are subject to government regulations including, but not limited to, regulations related to environmental matters, tax matters, securities regulations, conflict minerals, ethics and foreign corrupt practices, import and export controls, product safety and liability, workplace health and safety, labor and employment, and data privacy.
+We are subject to government regulations including, but not limited to, regulations related to environmental matters, tax matters, securities regulations, conflict minerals, ethics and foreign corrupt practices, import and export controls, tariffs and duties on incoming and outgoing goods, product safety and liability, workplace health and safety, labor and employment, and data privacy.
 We incur and expect to continue to incur costs and expenses to comply with these regulations and may incur penalties for any failure to do so.